-- Fuses for the engine and main accessory power are on the fuse block under the helm dash. - For the location of the 12-volt DC fuse block, see the Component Locations section in Chapter 2 of this supplement. - Some equipment may have secondary fuse protection at the unit, or at the battery.
+- Fuses for the engine and main accessory power are on the fuse block under the helm dash. - Some equipment may have secondary fuse protection at the unit, or at the battery.

-12-Volt DC Accessory Outlets
+12-Volt DC Accessory Outlet

 Do NOT use the 12-volt DC accessory outlet with a cigarette or cigar lighter.
 High temperatures may melt the outlet.